ramstorm/midicloro/README.md

 ## Introduction
 MIDIcloro does the following:
-* Listens to MIDI data from up to 4 USB input devices (sequencers, keyboards, controllers) and merges it into 1 output.
+* Listens to MIDI data from up to 4 USB input devices (e.g. sequencers, keyboards, interfaces) and merges it into 1 output.
 * Adds MIDI clock, polyphonic chords, velocity and routing of channels to the MIDI data sent to the output.
 * Settings can be controlled in real-time via MIDI CC sent from the input devices.
-* Runs stand-alone on the Raspberry Pi, without the need of a mouse, keyboard or monitor.
-Start-up script included.
+* Runs stand-alone on the Raspberry Pi.
+No need for a mouse, keyboard or monitor.
+Auto start script is included.
 * Plain old MIDI connectors (5-pin DIN) are supported by using a USB MIDI interface.